saiusha30/dockercompose-flask-with-mysql-volume-network/README.md

 cd my-dockercompose-project

 2. Create all required files mentioned in the project folder structure
+3. Edit .env and fill in your own values.(here not providing any .env template)

-3.Build and run the containers
+4. Build and run the containers

 docker-compose up --build

-4.Open the app in your browser
+5.Open the app in your browser

 with public-ip address with 5000(portnumber)